christelbuchanan/hotpot-hodler/README.md

 - **Restaurant Upgrades**: Invest in improvements to increase customer satisfaction and capacity
 - **Market Events**: React to dynamic market conditions that affect ingredient prices and customer demand
 - **Daily Operations**: Balance your budget, manage resources, and make strategic decisions each day
+- **Wallet Connection**: Connect your Web3 wallet to save progress and potentially earn rewards

 ## 🚀 Getting Started